ZEALOT

 x2

 Curios are really flexible, with only a couple perks that really benefit builds.
-In this case, Health can be substituted for Toughness if required, but Health is still recommended.
+In this case, Toughness can be substituted for Health if required, but Toughness is still recommended.
 You will want at least 1 Curio to have 1 Wounds on it, wounds increase the amount of health bars you have.
 This is beneficial, especially on higher difficulties, as it allows some leeway if mistakes happen, or you get overwhelmed.

 Stamina Regen is really important and should be the only modifier you go for one each Curio you use.
+Combat Ability Regen is really helpful with this build to keep your ability available as frequently as possible.
 Damage resistance against Gunners is helpful as they can output serious damage.
-You can also swap one out for Sniper resistance, for the instances that they catch you offguard.